Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 2. Run `npm run lint` to check the code adheres to the defined style and has no errors
 3. Run `npm run lint:prettier` to run the Prettier code formatter over the code

+Steps 2. is automatically run by a pre-commit hook added by [Husky](https://typicode.github.io/husky/#/).

 ## Release Process

 Before a release, ensure the `dist/CapabilityStatement.xml` is using the semver generated in the latest automatic release pull request, and that `dist/FHIRListener.xml` has the latest changes.